 The point of this site is flagrant self-promotion.
 Apparently these days, one has to have a personal brand.
 This is my attempt at self-branding and sales.

-At present, I am a wildlife TV presenter but I am also a writer (two and a bit books, various articles), a musician, a speaker.
+At present, I am a wildlife TV presenter but I am also a, wildlife guide, writer (three and a bit books, various articles), a musician, a speaker.
 My training was in biology, conservation and human development (masters degree).
 I am inspired by the wilderness and fascinated by why we are, who we are, how we are.
 My greatest joy is giving people laughter and pleasure through performance.

 WHo am I?

 I’d like to be a renaissance man.
 That means I want to know and do a lot of things in lots of different fields.
 (A bit like Leonardo Da Vinci although I'll probably not design a chopper or paint a dodgy-looking woman with creepy eyes).

 Right now I 'work' as a wildlife TV presenter and have hosted and presented 50 odd TV shows to Nat Geo Wild, SABC (South Africa) and CGTN (China).

 I also spend a good deal of time writing - a new book called ‘Reggie and Me’ is coming in Feb 2020 - taking photos and recording music.